DSC-SPIDAL/tutorials/content/post/fungi_gene_sequence.md

 done you can simple run the program by executing `./run_mds.sh` from the shell.

 The run will create a points file name `damds-points.txt` which will contain the 3D data points.
 In order to upload this data file to WebPlotViz you need to format the data to the correct format.
 This can be done using the `format_data.sh` script.
-The script takes a file name as an argument and formats that file and outputs the formatted file with .foramatted extention. ex usage `./format_data.sh damds-points.txt`.
+The script takes a file name as an argument and formats that file and outputs the formatted file with .foramatted extention. ex usage `./format_data.sh damds/damds-points.txt`.

 {{< highlight javascript >}}
 //Commands and steps - excute 1 command at a time